-I can’t imagine not being able to use my legs for a whole year.
-Remember, this book takes place in the 1960’s not the present.
-She can’t watch TV all day or play on her phone.
-She reads many books and painted to keep herself entertained.
-She had to use a bedpan, there’s one specific scene with the bedpan that will make you cringe, just to warn you.
+I cant imagine not being able to use my legs for a whole year.
+Remember, this book takes place in the 1960s, not the present.
+Ruthie cant watch TV or play on her phone.
+She reads and paints to keep herself entertained.
+She had to use a bedpan, and there is one specific scene that will make you cringe.
+You have been warned.

-While Ruthie is stuck in her cast, she starts to take an interest in art and learns to paint while laying on her back.
-If you’re impressed by that, check out the following videos:
+While Ruthie is stuck in her cast, she takes an interest in art and learns to paint while lying on her back.
+If youre impressed by that, check out this video:

 Disabled artist uses mouth to paint: https://www.youtube.com/watch?v=eXtWUfuRi1w

-The thing I didn’t like about this book is how Ruthie’s mother bends over backwards to make her husband happy and how angry Ruthie’s father gets when he doesn’t get his way.
+The one thing I didnt like was how Ruthies mother bent over backwards to make her husband happy and how angry Ruthies father got when he didnt get his way.
 It reminded me of a lesson I had in English class in high school.
-My English teacher showed us a pamphlet or a brochure from the 1940’s or some year about what to do before your husband gets home.
-It was nonsense like ‘make sure the children’s faces are clean’,‘dinner must be made and ready before your husband gets home’, and (my personal favorite) ‘take a 10-minute nap so you look fresh when he gets home.’
+My high school English teacher showed us a pamphlet or a brochure from the 1940s or some year about what to do before your husband gets home.
+It was nonsense like make sure the childrens faces are clean, dinner must be made and ready before your husband gets home, and (my personal favorite) take a 10-minute nap, so you look fresh when he gets home.
 The mother does two of these three things.
-It’s sad how many things women did to try to make men happy.
-It’s ridiculous.
-Now a days, women are more equal.
+Its sad how many things women did to make men happy.
+Its ridiculous.
+Nowadays, women are more equal.
 Well, more equal than before.

-Many cultures are featured in this story; to name a few; Cuban, India, Mexico, Belgium.
-So many cultures make up America.
-This book shows that we should preserve our cultures but also learn about and accepted other cultures as well.
+Many cultures are featured in this story.
+Cuba, India, Mexico, Belgium, etc. So many cultures make up America.
+This book shows that we should preserve our cultures and learn and accept other cultures.